davaya/jadn2/README.md

     * **erd:** Entity Relationship Diagram, text source for a graphical representation of a JADN schema.
     Two ERD formats are currently supported: Graphviz (.dot) and PlantUML (.puml)
 * **Translate:** Translate a JADN schema into a different abstract or concrete schema language.
-Translations are lossy to the extent that different languages have different capabilities and concrete schemas define a lower level of abstraction than information models, but mechanical translation provides a starting point for refinement.
+Translations are lossy to the extent that different languages have different capabilities and concrete schemas are less flexible than information models, but mechanical translation provides a starting point for refinement.
 Schema languages are:
     * **jschema:** JSON Schema
     * **xsd:** XML Schema Definition
     * **cddl:** Concise Data Definition Language, the schema specification for IETF CBOR
     * **proto:** Google Protocol Buffers
     * **xeto:** Extensible Explicitly Typed Objects, a schema language developed for the smart buildings industry
-* **Transform:** Convert a JADN schema into different JADN schema for various purposes, such as:
+* **Transform:** Convert a JADN schema into different JADN schema for various purposes such as:
     * simplifying shortcuts (syntactic sugar) into core definitions
     * resolving external references between schema packages